Myanmar Refugee Crisis

 About the Myanmar Refugee Crisis

-Since August 2017, more than 706,000 people from Myanmar have fled to Bangladesh after an escalation of violence in Myanmar's northern Rakhine State.
-Around 70 percent of the refugees are women, children and small babies.
-The more than 490,000 women and children trekked barefoot for days, through fields, jungles and rivers to get to Bangladesh.
+Since August 2017, more than 906,000 people from Myanmar have fled to Bangladesh after an escalation of violence in Myanmar's northern Rakhine State.
+Around 80 percent of the refugees are women and children.
+The almost 725,000 women and children trekked barefoot for days, through fields, jungles and rivers to get to Bangladesh.
 Many of the women had to make the journey while pregnant or carrying small children.
-CARE Bangladesh County Director Zia Choudhury has called the Myanmar Refugee Crisis “the worst conditions I have seen” in 20 years of working with refugees.
-Over 919,000 refuges are now living in Cox’s Bazar, including those who arrived before the exodus.
+CARE Bangladesh County Director Zia Choudhury has called the Myanmar Refugee Crisis "the worst conditions I have seen” in 20 years of working with refugees.
+The refugees are living in Cox’s Bazar district in Bangladesh, including those who arrived before the exodus.

-CARE Bangladesh’s emergency team is working in Cox’s Bazar district, distributing food and working to provide safe shelter, health services, sanitary facilities and protection.
-CARE has directly reached nearly 226,256 people through the distribution of food, non-food items, health and nutrition support, shelter, protection and water and sanitation services.
+CARE Bangladesh’s emergency team is working in Cox’s Bazar district, distributing food and working to provide safe shelter and conduct regular maintenance to shelters, provide health services, sanitary facilities and protection.
+To ensure timely, efficient and effective response to emerging needs, CARE, as site manager and protection focal point, will maintain a contingency stock of shelter kits to be distributed to the most vulnerable families, or in the event of a large scale natural disaster.
+CARE has directly reached more than 315,000 people through the distribution of food, non-food items, health and nutrition support, shelter, protection and water and sanitation services.
 Also, over 180,000 children have been reached through the community-based management of acute malnutrition project for which CARE provides technical support to a consortium.
 CARE has worked in Bangladesh since 1949, and has extensive experience responding to humanitarian disasters.
 CARE has worked in Cox’s Bazar district, where most refugees have sought shelter, for many years, working in the areas of food security, disaster risk reduction, women’s empowerment and emergency response.
 In the last five years, CARE Bangladesh has supported more than 450,000 people with life-saving assistance.

 Global Refugee Crisis - Dadaab